Fine dissipative properties of Euler solutions with measure first derivatives: Tools

-Given $u \in L^1$, it can be proved that the set of point at which $u$ admits a non-constant blow up is $(d-1)$-rectifiable, that is $\J_u$ can be covered by countably many $(d-1)$-dimensional Lipschitz graphs.
+Given $u \in L^1$, it can be proved that the set of points at which $u$ admits a non-constant blow up is $(d-1)$-rectifiable, that is $\J_u$ can be covered by countably many $(d-1)$-dimensional Lipschitz graphs.
 See \cite{DelNin21} and the references therein for further discussions.
-We also remark that for a general function $u \in L^1$ without additional properties we have
+We also remark that for a general function $u \in L^1$ without additional properties, we have

 but the inclusion is strict.
-In the following sections, we will recall a classification of blow up points for functions of bounded variation or bounded deformation fields.
-Sharp estimates on the size of the pathological set $\S_u \setminus \J_u$ will play a key role in our analysis.
+In the following sections, we recall a classification of blow up points for functions of bounded variation or bounded deformation fields.
+Sharp estimates of the size of the pathological set $\S_u \setminus \J_u$ will play a key role in our analysis.

 \begin{definition} Given $u \in L^1(\Omega; \R^m)$, the \emph{precise representative} $\tilde u: \Omega \setminus \mathcal{N}_u \to \R^m$ of $u$ is defined by

 \end{definition}